 Cover your mouth and nose with your elbow or a tissue when you cough or sneeze.
 Throw away the used tissue.
 Wash your hands right away.

 Avoid touching your eyes, nose and mouth.

 Stay home from work, school and public areas if you're sick, unless you're going to get medical care.
-Avoid taking public transportation if you're sick.
+Avoid public transportation, taxis and ride-sharing if you're sick.

 If you have a chronic medical condition and may have a higher risk of serious illness, check with your doctor about other ways to protect yourself.